arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Wi-Fi®

-The files necessary for using the Wi-Fi® on the Opta are included in the core.
+The files necessary for using the Wi-Fi® on the Arduino Opta® are included in the core.
 To try it out, we can go to **File > Examples**, and under **Examples for Opta** we can find the **WiFi** section.
 Inside there is an example sketch called **WiFiWebClient**.
 Open this example sketch and fill out the WiFi details in the **arduino_secrets.h** tab.
-The sketch will make the Opta connect to desired website defined within `char server[] = "example.com";` variable.
+The sketch will make the  Arduino Opta® connect to desired website defined within `char server[] = "example.com";` variable.
 If the connection is successful, it will then print the websites' HTML content to the serial monitor.
 If the sketch ran successfully, the output should look like the image below.

 ![Running WiFi sketch on the Arduino Opta® in the Arduino IDE](assets/opta-wifi.png)